animaxdev/shareable-links/README.md

 ![share-links](https://cloud.githubusercontent.com/assets/499192/9524299/8315b54a-4cde-11e5-830a-34b3c4eb8bac.png)

-Collection of social media `share-links`.
+A curated list of social media `share-links`.
 Do you know of another service?
-Please see the [contributing guidelines](CONTRIBUTING.md) and create a pull request.
+Please see the [contributing guidelines](CONTRIBUTING.md) and make a pull request.

 - [Buffer](#buffer)
 - [Delicious](#delicious)